Uig Hotel Skye – Scotland

-A beautifully kept, family-run establishment, Uig Hotel is an old coaching Inn dating back to 1831, oozing with character and indeed warmth.
-In the winter, the log fire is always burning, instantly heating your icy-cold cheeks and toes as you order a warming wee dram from the welcoming bar staff who will happily chat away the hours with you.
+A beautifully kept, family-run establishment, this hotel is an old coaching Inn dating back to 1831, oozing with character and indeed warmth.
+In the winter, the log fire is always burning, instantly heating your icy-cold cheeks and toes.
+A warming wee dram awaits you with welcoming bar staff, happy to chat away the hours with you.

 Other sites not to be missed include the Fairy Glen, a short drive (or a leisurely walk) over the hills behind the hotel, where you’ll encounter clusters of incredible up-down hills and pools.
 Let the magic, and your imagination run away with you, and you might find yourself away with the fairies.

-Following a rejuvenating and yet pleasantly exhausting day in the fresh Scottish air, be sure to reward yourself on your return to the hotel; by recovery with a local tipple from the bar.
-There’s a choice of 8 whiskies from the Talisker brewery, and a healthy selection of local ale from the Isle of Sky Brewery.
+Following a rejuvenating and yet pleasantly exhausting day in the fresh Scottish air, be sure to reward yourself on your return to the hotel.
+Recover with a local tipple from the bar, choosing from a selection of 8 whiskies from the Talisker brewery.
+If you’d rather wet your whistle, there’s a healthy selection of local ale from the Isle of Sky Brewery.
 You’ll be ravenous, too, so ensure you make reservations for dinner.
 The restaurant is popular, and you wouldn’t want to miss out on the local langoustine, lobster and venison.
 Of course, you can’t visit Scotland without sampling some real haggis, neeps and tatties either – also available on the lunch menu.

-After an energetic day of gallivanting across this wonderful land, fall gratefully and blissfully into crisp, clean sheets in a simple and tastefully-decorated room, complete with tea- and coffee-making facilities and en-suite bathrooms refurbished to a high standard with a luxurious feel.
+After an energetic day of gallivanting across this wonderful land, fall gratefully and blissfully into crisp, clean sheets in a simple and tastefully-decorated room.
+You’ll find tea- and coffee-making facilities and en-suite bathrooms refurbished to a high standard with a luxurious feel.